owinogabriel/owinogabriel/README.md

 ## 🚀 About Me:

->- 🎥 I’m a **Front End developer** and **React enthusiast** Right now, I'm geeking out over **how browsers tick**—learning about rendering pipelines, HTTP requests, and scripting with Puppeteer to automate browser tasks.
+>- 🎥 Front End Developer exploring the Backend with Node/Express | building scalable TypeScript APIs
 >- 🔧 I’m currently working as a **Front-End Developer**.
 >- 💻 Passionate about building fullstack apps with **React**, **Next.js**, **TypeScript**, **Neon** and **Supabase**.
 >- 🧠 Constantly learning & sharing what I learn.